spack/spack/lib/spack/docs/packaging_guide.rst

 Spack versions may also be arbitrary non-numeric strings; any string here will suffice; for example, ``@develop``, ``@master``, ``@local``.
-The following rules determine the sort order of numeric vs. non-numeric versions:
+Versions are compared as follows.
+First, a version string is split into multiple fields based on delimiters such as ``.``, ``-`` etc. Then matching fields are compared using the rules below:

 #.
-The non-numeric version ``@develop`` is considered greatest (newest).
+The following develop-like strings are greater (newer) than all
+   numbers and are ordered as ``develop > master > head > trunk``.

 #.
-Numeric versions are all less than ``@develop`` version, and are
+Numbers are all less than the chosen develop-like strings above,
-   sorted numerically.
+   and are sorted numerically.

 #.
 All other non-numeric versions are less than numeric versions, and
    are sorted alphabetically.